Is Fall Seeding Sucessful With Natives?

 Does fall seeding work with native perennials and grasses?
 I’m in NJ.

 Seeding is a very economical way to grow native plants.
 Although most seeding is typically done in the spring, fall seeding can be quite successful, if you keep a few things in mind.

 Not all seeds have the same requirements for germination.
 Many native seeds need some type of pre-treatment to successfully germinate.
 Your first order of business is to determine what your particular seeds need.
-There are excellent guides on the Prairie Moon Nursery website that can help you: How to Germinate Native Seeds and their Cultural Guide.
+There are excellent guides on the Prairie Moon Nursery website that can help you.

 Many native seeds require an extended cooling period to germinate (stratification).
 In parts of the country that experience cold winters, fall seeding offers an opportunity to mimic nature by providing the cold period that they need.
 Since most germination will not occur until the spring, late fall seeding is also referred to as dormant seeding.
 However, some cool season grasses may start to establish during the winter, especially if the weather fluctuates and warms.